EmaApps/banyan/README.md

 WIP: Tree of time.

+---
+*Warning*: Banyan is more of an experiment, and is not meant for general use (at least not right now).

+---

 Like [wind of change](https://windofchange.me) (WOC), but using the tree model (and as a static site).

 Banyan has no social element, for which you should still use WOC.
 Once ready I probably will begin using banyan primarily, and then cross-post[^api] its content to WOC for enabling discussions[^woc]